Bankruptcy Planning And Asset Protection

 401K, IRA and Other Pension Plans

 Act sooner rather than later.
 The earlier you plan for bankruptcy, the more options you will have.
 The more options you have, the more leverage you will have with your creditors.
 Planning for bankruptcy includes hiring a lawyer.
-O’Bryan Law Offices can provide invaluable counsel during this time.
+O’Bryan Law Offices can provide invaluable counsel during this time and protecting assets in bankruptcy is an area of our expertise.